 Westerado: Double Barreled was developed by Ostrich Banditos, a studio based in Utrecht, Netherlands.
 The studio was founded in 2012 by a trio of students who banded together to create a game in just three weeks.
 That game was the Flash-based title High Vaultage.
 Adding a couple of new members to the team, the studio went on to develop another Flash-based title in the form of Westerado!, which was released for free in 2013 via the Adult Swim Games portal.

 With the help of Adult Swim Games, development of an enhanced version of the game began in January of 2014, releasing with the Double Barreled subtitle in 2015.
-Adult Swim Games is responsible for publishing a number of 2D action games, including Super House of Dead Ninjas, Völgarr the Viking, Fist Puncher, Super Comboman, and Oblitus.
+Adult Swim Games is responsible for publishing a number of 2D action games, including Super House of Dead Ninjas, Völgarr the Viking, Fist Puncher, Super Comboman, Oblitus, and Rise & Shine.